 Drug Allergy Treatment

 Drug allergies occur when the immune system reacts to specific medications, causing various symptoms ranging from mild to severe.
-Accurate diagnosis and appropriate treatment are essential in managing drug allergies and preventing future reactions.
+Accurate diagnosis and appropriate treatment are essential in managing drug allergy rashes and preventing future reactions.

 Penn Medicine Becker ENT & Allergy in New Jersey and Philadelphia provides comprehensive care for patients with drug allergies, focusing on identifying the specific allergens and providing a personalized treatment plan for long-term management.